comhendrik/Website/README.md

 ```
 git push heroku master
 ```
 (master is the default name for your repository.
-If you decided to name it something else, use that name at this point.)
+If you decided to name it something else, use that name at this point.)<br/>
+To add new data to your cv, blog, portfolio follow the setup instructions above and push a new commit to heroku.